jstephencorey/rpi-surveillence/README.md

 Server:
-    send to temp folder instead of root before processing Add an av1 handling GPU to my server and add in situ AV1 processing Also testing to find the right settings for good compression and good enough quality.
+    send to temp folder instead of root before processing Add an av1 handling GPU to my server and add in situ AV1 processing Let it run on my computer?
+        Also testing to find the right settings for good compression and good enough quality.
-    Join videos next to each other? (e.g. partial/part_###, final?) - I think this would be good, especially with the discovered limit of ~100 mb files I can send from the rpi zero 2 w before it breaks.
+        Need a new server motherboard for that... 🥲 Join videos next to each other? (e.g. partial/part_###, final?) - I think this would be good, especially with the discovered limit of ~100 mb files I can send from the rpi zero 2 w before it breaks.
 Rename the repo 🙈
     And rename references to this repo within it.
 Rpi:
     Set up a non-SD card drive to write to?
         Find out if that's actually better? idk, I think it's flash, still...
-    Get Encoding set up (and jupyter or something to de-encode.)
+    Get Encryption set up (and jupyter or something to decrypt.)
 At some point re-set-up everything from scratch on a new rpi to make sure it's all repeatable Get physical stuff set up? switch, battery, etc.(3d printing?)